Sven Koopmans: Academic background and publications

-Dr Koopmans obtained Master's degrees in law and political science at Leiden University (1997) and a Master's degree (1998) and a Doctorate (2007) at Oxford University, the latter for his thesis Diplomatic Dispute Settlement (T.M.C.
+Koopmans obtained master's degrees in law and political science at Leiden University (1997) and a Master's degree (1998) and a Doctorate (2007) at Oxford University, the latter for his thesis Diplomatic Dispute Settlement (T.M.C.
 Asser Press, 2008).
 He also studied at Sciences Po Paris (1993), Harvard University (1995) and New York University (2000).

 During his time in Leiden University he was a member of Mordenate College.